 Chapter 01 — In My Time of Dying

 Sam opens his eyes.
 Blood dripped down his face from a cut.
-The door is suddenly ripped off the hinges and he looks to see a man.
+The driver's side door of the Impala is suddenly ripped off the hinges and he looks to see a man.
 The man wore a trucker hat, had a beard, and jet black eyes.
 Sam clutches the Colt that was sitting in his lap.
 "Get back.
 Or I'll kill you, I swear to God," he coldly tells the demon.

 "You won't," the demon counters.
 "You're saving that bullet for someone else."

 Sam cocks the Colt and aims it at the demon's heart.
 "You wanna bet?"